truongluan998/chatgpt/README.md

 |- validator.dart
 ```

-### Unit Test
+### Unit Test and Widget Test

-Unite Test.
+Running unit test and widget test will ensure that our code will still run properly even if in the future we add features or modify its existing features.
 A separate file is created for each type as shown in example below:

 ```
 test/